Brett-Amberge/lm-measurement-tool/exts/lm.cutplane.tool/docs/README.md

-# Simple UI Extension Template
+# Create Cutplane Tool

-The simplest python extension example.
-Use it as a starting point for your extensions.
+Extension for Omniverse Create for using a cutplane to view interiors of meshes, models, and point clouds.